Azores activity holiday, incl swimming with dolphins

 Volcanic terrain continues to be a theme on this Azores holiday, with trips to Furnas, where we cook lunch using heat straight from the ground, Terra Nostra Botanical Garden where we bathe in hot thermal springs, Gruta do Carvão where we visit a vast lava tunnel and Santa Barbara where we swim at its black sandy beach.
 Other water-based adventures include canyoning in Ribeira dos Caldeirões Natural Park and swimming in waterfalls.
 There’s a lot of water in this wonderful archipelago, and more at your hotel too, as the São Miguel Park has indoor and outdoor pools, as well as a spa.

-The price of this holiday includes transfers, hotel accommodation, 7 breakfasts, 5 lunches, 2 dinners, expert guides.
+The price of this holiday includes transfers, hotel accommodation, 7 breakfasts, 5 lunches, 1 dinner, expert guides.
 And activities that include: Sete Cidades adventure tour, whale watching, Vila Franca do Campo visit, Furnas, snorkelling with dolphins, jeep tour to Fogo and canyoning.

 Image credits: Futurismo Azores Adventure

 Check dates, prices & availability

 1 Reviews of Azores activity holiday, incl swimming with dolphins

 Reviewed on 30 Jul 2019 by Patrick Hadoke